vosaul/status.im/source/contribute/our_principles.md

 title: Our Principles
 ---

+# A Principled Approach to a Better Web

 The goal of Status is widespread adoption of the decentralized web.
 It’s no small feat and we identified our guiding lights throughout the way -  a set of ideas and principles that as tools for thinking, for communication, for decentralized decision making, and that help us staying true to ourselves when - inevitably - dealing with the daily challenges and confusion.

 We spent several weeks and months, to collectively compile a list of what's important to us: